 But the same talent that transforms him also hurtles Claude into a lonely world of obsession and relentless ambition.
 From Carnegie Hall to the smoky jazz clubs of London, Body & Soul burns with passion and truth–at once a riveting, compulsive read and a breathtaking glimpse into a boy’s heart and an artist’s soul.

 Frank Conroy was born in 1936 and graduated from Haverford College in 1958.
-He is currently teaching at the University of Iowa, where he is director of the prestigious Writeer’s Workshop.
-Conroy has written an autobiography Stop-Time, published in 1967,… More about Frank Conroy
+He was director of the prestigious Writers’ Workshop.
+Conroy wrote an autobiography Stop-Time, published in 1967, and his collection of stories, Midair, was published in 1985.
+His work has… More about Frank Conroy

 Paperback | $16.00